nearit/Xamarin-SDK/docs/bridge/handle-content.md

     - `ExpiresAt` returns the expiring date
     - `RedeemableFrom` returns the redeemable date, it's a start date of when you can reedem the coupon
     - `IconSet` returns an *Image* object containing the source links for the icon
+    - `Serial` returns the serial code of the coupon
+    - `ClaimedAt` returns the date the coupon was claimed
+    - `RedeemedAt` returns the date the coupon was redeemed

 - `XCCustomJSONNotification` with the following getters:
     - `Content` returns the json content